These affectionate, gentle, and smart dogs quickly become devoted to their owners.

 They are ideally suited to the country dwelling family.

-They do have an inbuilt desire to protect their family with which they are very affectionate and loyal.
+They do have an inbuilt desire to protect their families with which they are very affectionate and loyal.

 They should be socialized from an early age.